Mahdiglm/DupeRemover/README.md

 - **Dry run option** - See what would change without modifying files
 - **Comprehensive CLI** - Easy to use with flexible options and argument groups
 - **Thoroughly tested** - Reliable and stable operation

+## 📢 Project Status

+**DupeRemover 2.0.0 is the final planned major release.** The project has reached a feature-complete state with a comprehensive set of capabilities that should address most duplicate removal needs.

+### Maintenance Mode

+This project is now in maintenance mode, which means:

+- No new major features are planned
+- Bug fixes and minor improvements may still be accepted
+- Community contributions are welcome

+### Contributing

+While active development has concluded, the project remains open to community contributions:

+- **Bug fixes**: Corrections for any issues discovered
+- **Performance improvements**: Optimizations that don't change the interface
+- **Platform compatibility**: Updates to ensure compatibility with newer systems
+- **Documentation**: Clarifications or additional examples

+To contribute, please submit a pull request with a clear description of your changes and why they're beneficial.

 ## 📋 Requirements